Kata Process

 Common Use Cases for Kata Process

-• Improve efficiency, reduce waste, and solve production challenges with daily coaching cycles.
+Improve flow, reduce waste, and solve production issues with simple daily coaching cycles.

-• Equip managers with a consistent method for coaching and continuous improvement.
+Equip leads, supervisors, and managers with a consistent method for coaching and continuous improvement.

-• Use Kata to support lean transformations or cultural shifts with measurable progress.
+Use Kata to support lean transformations and cultural shifts with clear direction, visible progress, and less resistance.